the-pudding/starter/README.md

 Put JS in **src/js/entry.js** and CSS in **src/css/story/story.styl**.

 #### Deploy
-Run `gulp prod`
+Run `gulp dist`

-This generates a single html file with inlined css, a single js file, and a folder with assets in the **dist/prod** folder.
+This generates a single html file with inlined css, a single js file, and a folder with assets in the **dist** folder.

 To deploy new dev version on github run `make github`

 To deploy live to s3, you must install [awscli](https://aws.amazon.com/cli/) and [configure](http://docs.aws.amazon.com/cli/latest/reference/configure/index.html) your settings.
 Then run the following, replacing  `year/month/name` with your own (eg. `2017/01/nba`):

-`aws s3 sync dist/prod s3://pudding.cool/year/month/name --delete`
+`aws s3 sync prod s3://pudding.cool/year/month/name --delete`

 To force cloudfront to fetch latest html file (replacing `id-here` with the cloudfront distro id, and `year/month/name` with your project filepath):